ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git Remote](../../images/2-gitremote.png)

-We are set up to pull and push from the same remote repository.
+We are set up to pull (denoted as 'fetch' in the output above) and push from the same remote repository.

 Next, check all of your exising Git branches with: